SummerJyl/SummerJyl/README.md

 * 🌍  I'm based in San Diego, CA
 * ✉️  You can contact me at [jylian\_summers@yahoo.com](mailto:jylian_summers@yahoo.com)
-* 🧠  My current project is an Employee Management Application app.
+* 🧠  My current project is an Employee Management System app.

 ### Skills